-- 1. Submit monthly, quarterly and annual reports electronically to Lody Saba LSaba@smcgov.org, or County designee, within 20 days of the end of the designated reporting period as shown in Exhibit B Table 1.

-- a) Monthly Report will include:

-- Monthly invoices with supporting documentation

-- Number of households served during the month including:

-- Number of families

-- Number of single adults

-- Number of Veterans

-- o Number of Domestic Violence Survivors

-- Number of Youth/Transition Age Youth

-b) Quarterly Report will include:

-- Performance measure report (results for performance measures listed in table above for the current quarter and for fiscal year-to-date). - Clarity Annual Performance Report (APR). - Report on type of financial assistance and total financial assistance per household, including average amount of financial assistance per household. - Narrative describing trends, successes, challenges during the reporting period. - Narrative on how information, data and feedback collected throughout the fiscal year (as indicated in the Continuous Quality Improvement section in Exhibit A) was incorporated into the program.
+- Submit monthly, quarterly and annual reports electronically to Anne Okada at aokada2@smcgov.org or County designee, by the due date listed Exhibit B Table 2. - a.
+Monthly Report will include: - Monthly invoices with supporting documentation - Narrative description of activities performed - Number of households served during the month including: - Number of families - Number of single adults - Number of Veterans - Number of Domestic Violence Survivors - Number of Youth/Transition Age Youth - Split out by CES (general) and CES Institutions - b.
+Quarterly Report will include: - Performance measure report (results for performance measures listed in Table 3 and Table 4 above for the current quarter and for fiscal year-to-date). - Clarity Annual Performance Report (APR). - Report on type of financial assistance and total financial assistance per household, including average amount of financial assistance per household, by category of financial assistance (i.e. rent, home repair, etc.) - Narrative describing trends, successes, challenges during the reporting period. - Narrative on how information, data and feedback collected throughout the fiscal year (as indicated in the Continuous Quality Improvement section in Exhibit A) was incorporated into the program.

-c) Annual Report will include:
+c.
+Annual Report will include:

-- Information on the impact that CES services had throughout the entire service year. - Annual results for each performance measure. - 4.
-Provide a brief paragraph about this Measure K-funded initiative and its goals, to be used for press releases, Measure K dashboard and other public documents to highlight the purpose and impact of the program. - 5.
-Provide County with annual audited financial statements in accordance with generally accepted government auditing standards annually within nine months after each fiscal year's end. - 6.
-Agree to and participate in site review and/or contract compliance visits made by County.
-Visits will occur a minimum of once per year, with increased frequency if areas for improvement arise.
-Contractor will receive two weeks' notice of visit or review unless there is an urgent programmatic need to expedite the process. - 7.
-Participate in CES program evaluations and other analysis of the homeless system conducted by County.
+- Information on the impact that CES services had throughout the entire service year. - Annual results for each performance measures. - 2.
+Provide County with annual audited financial statements in accordance with generally accepted government auditing standards annually within nine months after each fiscal year's end. - 3.
+Agree to participate in site review and/or contract compliance visits made by County.
+Contractor will receive two weeks' notice of visit or review unless there is an urgent programmatic need to expedite the process. - 4.
+Participate in program evaluations and other analysis of the homeless system conducted by County. - Participate in the County's CES evaluation by participating in interviews, providing data and input, assisting with obtaining input from clients and other methods of participation. - 6.
+Participate in technical assistance with the County via Homebase and other applicable technical assistance resources. - 7.
+Work with the County to implement changes in the program, based on the evaluation results and recommendations.